 - Approach payers about funding support: Third-party payers may be interested in supporting the program once they understand how it can benefit them.
 To that end, MedStar leaders plan to meet with representatives of the three largest payers in the area to find out what aspects of the program would be most meaningful and beneficial to them (e.g., its ability to reduce EMS transports, ED visits, and hospitalizations).
 MedStar will then hire an independent party to evaluate and document the program's impact on these metrics, later sharing that analysis with the payers as part of a conversation about reimbursement.

 - Prepare for reimbursement changes: As accountable care organizations, pay-for-performance systems, and other new payment and care delivery programs become a reality, health systems and other large provider organizations will increasingly take responsibility for covering EMS transport services (rather than traditional insurers).
 Consequently, those adopting this program should consider partnering with organizations that plan to participate in these new initiatives.

-Use By Other OrganizationsAs of January 2013, approximately 38 other EMS programs from across the U.S. and four international communities have visited MedStar in the past 20 months to learn more about these programs.
+Use By Other OrganizationsAs of December 2013, approximately 104 other EMS programs from across the U.S. and five international communities have visited MedStar in the past 36 months to learn more about these programs.

 1 Referred services and alpha trucks: Norma Battaglia leads Tucson Fire Department toward response efficiency.
 JEMS.
 2009 Apr;34(4):4-5.